joshuar/go-hass-agent/README.md

 3. Restart Go Hass Agent.

 After the above steps, Go Hass Agent will appear as a device under the MQTT integration in your Home Assistant.

 [![Open your Home Assistant instance and show the MQTT integration.](https://my.home-assistant.io/badges/integration.svg)](https://my.home-assistant.io/redirect/integration/?domain=mqtt)

 > [!NOTE]
 >
 > Go Hass Agent will appear in two places in your Home Assistant.
-> Firstly, under the Mobile App integration, which will show all the *sensors*
+Firstly, under the Mobile App integration, which will
-> that Go Hass Agent is reporting.
-Secondly, under the MQTT integration, which
+> show all the *sensors* that Go Hass Agent is reporting.
+Secondly, under the MQTT integration, which will show the
-> will show the *controls and sensors* exposed over MQTT for Go Hass Agent.
-> Unfortunately, due to limitations with the Home Assistant architecture, these
+> *controls and sensors* exposed over MQTT for Go Hass Agent.
+Unfortunately, due to limitations with the Home Assistant
-> cannot be combined in a single place.
+> architecture, these cannot be combined in a single place.

 [⬆️ Back to Top](#-table-of-contents)

 #### Custom D-Bus Controls

 When MQTT is configured, Go Hass Agent will also listen on MQTT and run arbitrary D-Bus commands.

-The agent will subscribe to the MQTT topic `gohassagent/HOSTNAME/dbuscommand` (where `HOSTNAME` is the short hostname of the device running Go Hass Agent)  on the configured MQTT broker and listens for messages with a JSON payload (shown below) that contains details of the D-Bus method to call.
+The agent will subscribe to the MQTT topic `gohassagent/HOSTNAME/dbuscommand` (where `HOSTNAME` is the short hostname of the device running Go Hass Agent).
+It listens for messages with a JSON payload (shown below) that contains details of the D-Bus method to call.
 When a message is received, the method will be executed.
 The easiest way to use this feature is with the `mqtt.publish` service in Home Assistant.

 As an example, the following will create a notification on the device running Go Hass Agent (YAML format used for readability):